 Prescribed Burning locations across Central Oregon

-With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns across our area over the next few weeks.
+With the arrival of favorable weather conditions, fire managers on the Deschutes National Forest will begin igniting prescribed burns and pile burns across our area over the next few weeks.
 This will include several high-visibility burns around Sisters, Bend, La Pine, and Sunriver, Oregon.